FIFA Club World Cup 2020 - News - FIFA Legends Kaka, Mascherano and Julio Cesar preview enticing final - FIFA.com

-- FIFA Legends Kaka, Javier Mascherano and Julio Cesar fielded questions from journalists at a press conference
+- FIFA Legends Kaka, Javier Mascherano and Julio Cesar spoke to the media in Qatar

 - They began by assessing Tigres’ chances in the final